ubccr/xdmod/docs/howto-summary-charts.md

 ```

 The export functionality from Metric Explorer does not, by default,
-add an empty "global_filters" field, which in my experience is necessary to
+add an empty `global_filters` field, which in my experience is necessary to
 add in order to avoid errors when displaying on the Summary page
 (the premade ones in `jobs.json` all include this field).